Vyšná Jablonka: Second World War in Vyšná Jablonka

 When the partisans withdrew, only two snipers, Šuhajda and Jacko remained.
 A short time afterwards, a German tank battalion came through the village and stampeded some horses.
 The two snipers went to catch them.
 While doing that they found four German rangers, who were unprepared, as they were full of bravado because of the tank battalion.

-After capturing the Germans, an important piece of information was found out from the feldwebel Otto Vilnes (one of the captured German soldiers), who said that the 82nd division will take the positions at the Low Beskyds on the 26th of December, with the mission to hold the line until the new and fresh 254th infantry division will come.
+After capturing the Germans, an important piece of information was found out from the feldwebel Otto Vilnes (one of the captured German soldiers), who said that the 82nd division will take the positions at the Low Beskyds on 26 December, with the mission to hold the line until the new and fresh 254th infantry division will come.

 The Partisan Brigade "Sergej" decided to hold the line from the 82nd division group until the arrival of the Red Army.

-On the 26th of December the Germans crossed Vyšná Jablonka and at the "Lukovsky Slip" they were defeated by the Partisans.
+On 26 December the Germans crossed Vyšná Jablonka and at the "Lukovsky Slip" they were defeated by the Partisans.

 Orthodox Church

 The village's first Orthodox church was probably built in the 16th century.
 It definitely existed in the 17th century, since the first record about the church is from the year 1623, written by the resident priest.
 In folk tales, it is said that he stayed in the Potok slum.
+Through the efforts of Empress Maria Theresa, the Orthodox in this area became united with Rome with the Union of Uzhhorod in 1646.
+Any church built in this village would have been Greek Catholic, not Orthodox.
+The church remained Greek Catholic until the Communists outlawed the Greek Catholic Church and forced Orthodoxy on the people.

 The present-day church is located in the lower part of the village, at the western hill.
 Its construction is dated to the year 1766.
 In the landlord records from Hummené it was first mentioned in 1880.
 In the year 1998, the church went to the Greek Catholic Church.
 The orthodox votaries had to have their masses in one room at the local municipal office.